“The whole is greater than the sum of its parts.”

 What are Synergies?

-I’m going to save you the time and money of sitting through a ten week MBA course on mergers & acquisitions (sorry Professor Thorburn).
+I’m going to save you the time and money of sitting through a ten-week MBA course on mergers & acquisitions (sorry Professor Thorburn).
 Mergers & acquisitions, partnerships, and consolidations are primarily about by the value created from the synergies between two or more entities.
 Synergy is when 1 + 1 is greater than 2.

 There are four main types of synergies, including revenue, cost, capital, and other financial synergies.
-Whenever considering any investment, partnership, or consolidation, the evaluation should focus on the potential revenue, cost, capital and other financial synergies.
+Whenever considering any investment, partnership, or consolidation, the evaluation should focus on the potential revenue, cost, capital, and other financial synergies.

 When two different entities bring together disparate, but complementary assets, they often create synergies.
-There are many examples of small technology companies being acquired or partnering with large companies that plug the technology into the larger companies broad solution set, distribution network, and marketing engine, realizing substantial growth in revenues of the technology itself, and revenues of other solutions influenced by having the technology as part of the solution.
+There are many examples of small technology companies being acquired or partnering with large companies that plug the technology into the larger company’s broad solution set, distribution network, and marketing engine, realizing a substantial growth in revenues of the technology itself, and revenues of other solutions influenced by having the technology as part of the solution.

 Or, the flip side happens when a large company acquires a small company with established distribution and presence in an emerging market.
 The large company can leverage the small company’s established distribution and presence in the emerging market.
 Two market leaders that merge can also create revenue synergy by restricting supply and increasing prices.